 Detail from the Town of Cortlandt map from Atlas of New York and vicinity ... by F.W.
 Beers, published by Beers, Ellis & Soule, New York, 1868.
 The entire atlas is available online at David Rumsey.

-High Bridge was built in 1842, with timbers from the Adirondacks, floated down Hudson to the site.
+High Bridge was built in 1842, with timbers from the Adirondacks, floated down the Hudson to the site.
 Spanning the Croton River between Van Cortlandt Manor and Quaker Bridge, High Bridge was 100 feet long, perched 60 feet above river.
 It was used until 1879, when it fell into the river.
-The photo above is from … Continue reading High Bridge
+The photo above is … Continue reading High Bridge